To see more about what you will learn in this program, visit the Learning Outcomes website!

 This minor focuses on anthropology as the comparative study of human beings.
 As such, anthropology is a broad discipline which includes the physical and cultural aspects humans.
 The minor permits flexibility in course selection (15 credit hours).
 The anthropological sub-disciplines of cultural anthropology, physical anthropology, archaeology and linguistics are represented in the course offerings.
 No courses for the minor may be taken for S/U credit.

 To be admitted to the program, a student must have a GPA of at least 2.0.
-Students may declare their intention to complete the minor by submitting the Declare a Minor form to the minor advisor.
+Application for admission to any University minor program is now available via MyPack Portal.
+Admission will be based upon the student’s academic record, and in most cases no longer requires departmental review.
+Go to Add a Minor to apply.
 Declaring a minor early will help ensure you have access to courses that may restrict seats to departmental majors and minors.
 Should students wish to transfer a course from another institution toward the minor, they should consult Stephanie Jares, advisor for the minor.

 SIS Code: 16AYM